robert-godlewski/robert-godlewski.github.io/src/markdown/coding_portfolio/software_services.md

 ## Software Development
 Robert is a Django-React Stack Software Developer with junior level of experience.
 He currently has a certification in Full Stack Web Development and have a year of experience building web applications.
 If you would like to see what Robert has been up to, please scroll down below this page so the the projects and experience done so far.
 You can also visit [Robert's GitHub Profile](https://github.com/robert-godlewski) as well.

+Can also get in contact by messaging via [email](mailto:robtechg5@gmail.com) with any full stack programming needs.

 #### Base Technologies
 [<img src="https://upload.wikimedia.org/wikipedia/commons/3/38/HTML5_Badge.svg" alt="HTML5 logo" height="50">](https://html.spec.whatwg.org/)
 [<img src="https://upload.wikimedia.org/wikipedia/commons/6/62/CSS3_logo.svg" alt="CSS3 logo" height="50">](https://www.w3.org/TR/CSS/)